-Dual Degree Program with
+Dual Degree program with Guangzhou University, China

 In 2014, Wesleyan College established a dual-degree program with Guangzhou University (Guangzhou, PRC) for qualified female students from China.
 Dual-degree students complete their first year of study at Guangzhou University and their second year of study at Wesleyan College, including two summer terms.
 They return to Guangzhou University for their third and fourth years of study.
 Through this rigorous program, students complete all requirements for graduation from Wesleyan College and Guangzhou University in order to earn degrees from both institutions.
 Students are admitted to Guangzhou University for majors in business administration, economics, or psychology through the Chinese GAOKAO admission process.
 Interviews will be used prior to matriculation at Guangzhou University to assess the student's overall English proficiency, leadership qualities, and overall academic ability.
 Students should contact the Office of Enrollment Services at 1-800-447-6610 or email@example.com for questions related to the second year of study at Wesleyan College.
 Dual-degree students in the program between Guangzhou University and Wesleyan College will be admitted by Wesleyan College at the time they are admitted by Guangzhou University contingent upon the following: